-Introduction to Envoy xDS and Configuration Distribution in Istio
+Introduction to Envoy XDS and Configuration Distribution in Istio

 This article shares the components of xDS and the process of configuration distribution in Istio, as well as the two modes of xDS, SotW and Delta xDS.